 Regardless of their background and chosen subspecialty, all graduates of the Master’s Programme in Quantum Engineering of the University of Ulm will encounter excellent career opportunities both locally and internationally.
 The university maintains a robust working relationship with the aforementioned and other companies and students of the engineering sciences have many opportunities to acquire practical experience through voluntary internships and work-study positions.

 |Winter semester||Summer semester|

 Step 1: Registration in the campus portal of Ulm University

 You register online via "My personal campus portal" (link available here during the application phase).

 After self-registration, you will receive an e-mail with the activation code and a request to confirm your personal account in the campus portal of Ulm University.

 Step 2: Application in the campus portal of Ulm University

 You submit your application via "My personal campus portal" and upload the required documents.

-For further information on the entry requirements and the necessary application documents, please consult the page of the admission department for the Physics Master: here.
+For further information on the entry requirements and the necessary application documents, please consult the page of the admission department for the Quantum Engineering Master: link.